-So before the winter weather sets in, get out there and spend a few hours giving your window frames a fresh lick of paint.
-It’s one of the simplest, most effective and affordable exterior makeovers you can do, so well worth your time.
+So while the warmer months are upon us, get out there and spend a few hours giving your window frames a fresh lick of paint.
+It’s one of the simplest, most effective and affordable DIY and decorating exterior makeovers you can do, so well worth a little time and effort.

 - Masking tape or masking pen

 - Cutting-in brush